elomaur/100-days-of-code/log.md

 **Today's Progress**: Learned to validate input using the "continue" statement, "try" code and "catch" exceptions in addition to an intro to variable scope.

-**Thoughts:**  While I do understand the concept of exceptions, coding it and reading the errors challenging.
+**Thoughts:**  While I do understand the concept of exceptions, coding it and reading the errors was challenging.
 The concept of variable scope is still very fuzzy to me.
 I will need a lot of practice to figure this out.

 **Link(s) to work:**